Create a Personal Forensics Lab Part 5: The Windows 7 Workstations

-By this the fifth instalment of the ‘build your own lab’ series, the lab already resembles this network diagram (or should, anyway):
+By the fifth instalment of the ‘build your own lab’ series, the lab already resembles this network diagram (or should, anyway):

 As the title suggests, it’s time to install the Windows 7 workstation(s).